tomahawkins/volleyball/strategy.md

 Everyone has a bad day.
 Help them out.

 Team spirit.
-Team apperal for every practice and travel.
+Team apparel for every practice and travel.

-## Intentional Practice
+## Intentional, Maximal Practice

-Make every contact an opportunity to get better.
+Make every contact an opportunity to get better, using feedback to improve.
-See Inner Loop Feedback.

-## Maximal Practice

-Maximize the number of contacts per practice.
+Maximize contacts per practice.

 - Lots of game play with fewer players per team.
 - Drills with pairs or triples.
 No waiting in line.